Skip to content

 You can manage the chart analysis mode through the following operations:

-• In time series graph mode:
+• In Time Series mode:

 • Click the 🎨 icon to customize the color of the legend.

-• For displayed cluster data:
+• For displayed clustered data:

-• In time series graph mode, you can set slimit to 5, 10, 20, 50, 100, or 200;
+• In Time Series mode, you can choose slimit as 5, 10, 20, 50, 100, 200;

-• In Top List, pie chart, or treemap modes, you can set limit to maximum or minimum values of 5, 10, 20, 50, 100, or 200.
+• In Top List, Pie Chart, or Treemap mode, you can choose limit to the maximum or minimum value as 5, 10, 20, 50, 100, 200.

-• Click the icon to export the chart as a CSV file, export it to notes or dashboards, or copy the chart.
+• Click the icon to export the chart as a CSV file, export to notes or dashboards, or copy the chart.

 Feedback